-- 1) Long Term Planning As a school we have produced a 2 year rolling program of study for each subject which takes into account the needs of the different year groups within each class.
-Our long term planning pays due regard to the requirements of the National Curriculum.
-Long Term overviews are available on the school website for parents/carers to see. - 2) Medium Term Planning Teachers will plan for each unit of work throughout the year, for each subject.
+- 1) Long Term Planning Teachers will produce long term planning in the format of a 2 year rolling program which takes into account the requirement of the National Curriculum for the 2 year groups contained in each class.
+'Jigsaws' of the 2 year plans are displayed on the school website for parents to see. - 2) Medium Term Planning Teachers will plan for each unit of work throughout the year, for each subject.
 Within the planning reference will be made to the areas of study contained in the National Curriculum.
-Within planning teachers are also expected to include targeted questions, differentiation, learning objectives and assessment opportunities. - 3) For the majority of foundation subjects, each unit of work starts with a question with lessons throughout the unit building up a bank of skills and knowledge that will enable the children to formulate an answer to the question at the end of the unit.
+Within planning teachers are also expected to include targeted questions, differentiation, learning objectives and assessment opportunities.